Pricier grills but cheaper meat: how Trump's trade policy plays on July 4

 Fourth of July meats are bountiful in U.S. grocery stores after U.S. farmers increased production and trade disputes limited some exports.

-At a Kroger Co-owned (KR.N) Mariano’s grocery store in Chicago, customers enjoyed “Buy one, get one free” steak specials and $3.99 burgers this week.
+At a Kroger Co-owned Mariano’s grocery store in Chicago, customers enjoyed “Buy one, get one free” steak specials and $3.99 burgers this week.

 “I actually did notice that meat was cheaper this year,” said Donald Denna, a Mariano’s customer.
 “We normally cook chicken on the Fourth of July, but this year I got steak.”